Hoffi-Coffi/SettleBot/README.md

 * Automatically update SOTW competitors based on certain rules to prevent XP hiding
 * More competition types (clue scrolls, loot trackers, boss kills, etc.)

-A TypeScript overhaul, and improvements to SettleBot's deployment process, is also planned.
+## Technology
+SettleBot is written in TypeScript and runs on Node.
+It's tested using Jest and ts-jest.
+SettleBot uses travis to continuously build and validate itself.

 ## Want to help?
 Currently, SettleBot is not open for contributions.
 Watch this space!